 Although your tax rate (1.2) will generally be higher on a separate return, filing separately may provide an overall tax savings (for both of you together) where filing separately allows you to claim more deductions.
 On separate returns, larger amounts of medical expenses, casualty losses, or miscellaneous deductions may be deductible because lower adjusted gross income floors apply.
 Unless one spouse earns substantially more than the other, separate and joint tax rates are likely to be the same, regardless of the type of returns filed.
-The Example on page 12 illustrates how filing separately can save you taxes.
+The Mike & Fran Palmer Example below illustrates how filing separately can save you taxes.